-Based upon the oral arguments, the record, and the parties' briefs, we conclude that the trial court properly granted the appellee's motion to suppress.
-Hence, the appellant is not entitled to relief.
+Based upon our reconsideration of the oral arguments, the record, and the parties' briefs, we conclude that the trial court properly granted the Appellee's motion to suppress.
+Hence, the Appellant is not entitled to relief.

 NORMA MCGEE OGLE, JUDGE